seancorfield/next-jdbc/doc/all-the-options.md

 If you need additional options set on a connection, you can either use Java interop to set them directly, or provide them as part of the "db spec" hash map passed to `get-datasource` (although then they will apply to _all_ connections obtained from that datasource).

-> Note: If `plan`, `execute!`, or `execute-one!` are passed a `DataSource`, a "db spec" hash map, or a JDBC URI string, they will call `get-connection`, so they will accept the above options in those cases.
+> Note: If `plan`, `execute!`, or `execute-one!` are passed a `DataSource`, a "db spec" hash map, or a JDBC URL string, they will call `get-connection`, so they will accept the above options in those cases.

 ## Generating SQL